personaelabs/old-website/content/posts/zkemail.md

 - A decentralized oracle for off chain data, putting price feeds on-chain

-- Anonymous Edward Snowden leaks (proving an email from the NSA was sent without revealing who you are)
+- Whistleblowing: imagine anonymous Edward Snowden–type leaks (proving an email from the NSA was sent without revealing who you are)

 - ZK Glassdoor / ZK Blind: this requires ZK-JWTs, an easy adaptation on top of our code

+- Decentralized anonymous KYC

 We are leading a new research group called the Signed Data Group within Personae Labs, in order to further each such application of this tech.
 We think that there are many signatures and emails like this hidden all over the internet, and we want to harness their power to bring all of web2 onto web3 without oracles.
 Reach out to [Personae](personaelabs.org) if you want to build with us, we would love to talk with anyone excited about this tech and support any builders with the resources to build this tech in public.